AuroraMaster/react-native-ohos-library/en/react-native-track-player.md

 ### 3.Configure CMakeLists and Introduce TrackPlayerPackage

-> [!TIP] If you are using version 4.1.2, please skip this chapter.
+> If you are using version <= 4.1.2, please skip this chapter.

 Open `entry/src/main/cpp/CMakeLists.txt` and add: